A Season of Change

 What are some ways to gather stones in this season of change?

-Start or maintain your daily devotion with God.
+Start or maintain your daily devotion to God.
 This is where you will receive your biblically-informed strategy.

 Feed your mind with Christian and constructive books, articles, audio, and videos.

-Start or maintain your daily exercise (of 30 minutes or more), improve what you intake into your body, and establish a sleep rhythm.
+Start or maintain your daily exercise (of 30 minutes or more), improve what you put into your body, and establish a regular sleep routine.

 Set some goals or revisit the ones you already have.

-Create a plan to reach your goals or work the one you have.
+Create a plan to reach your goals or work on the one you have.

 Carve out space each week to spend several hours engaging in a leisurely activity you enjoy.